Everything you ever wanted to know about the world's toughest adventure race.

 Where does the race go?

-The Red Bull X-Alps 2019 route will cover a straight-line distance of 1,138km and pass 13 Turnpoints in 6 different countries - including Austria, Germany, Italy, Switzerland, France and last but not least Monaco.
-And once again it is called the “hardest route so far” by some of the athletes.
-More Turnpoints than ever before, five crossings of the Alps and a complicated final leg to Monaco, what will this mean for the 2019 Red Bull X-Alps?
-Here’s some expert analysis of the route.
+The Red Bull X-Alps 2019 route covered a straight-line distance of 1,138km and passed 13 Turnpoints in 6 different countries - including Austria, Germany, Italy, Switzerland, France and last but not least Monaco.
+With more Turnpoints than ever before, five crossings of the Alps and a complicated final leg to Monaco, it was once again called the “hardest route so far” by some of the athletes.

 Okay, so who will be the winner?